-Find your voice for change with THCF’s Youth Advisory Council (YAC)!
-YAC was formed to involve young leaders in changing their communities through philanthropy.
-With more than 190 students, YAC carries a strong voice in the community.
-YAC is represented by the following area high schools and welcomes participation from other metro school districts: Blue Springs, Blue Springs South, Fort Osage, Grain Valley, Lee’s Summit, Lee’s Summit North, Lee’s Summit West, Raytown, Raytown South, Summit Christian Academy, Truman, Van Horn and William Chrisman.
+Youth Advisory Council (YAC) is represented by the following area high schools and welcomes participation from other metro school districts: Blue Springs, Blue Springs South, Fort Osage, Grain Valley, Lee’s Summit, Lee’s Summit North, Lee’s Summit West, Raytown, Raytown South, Truman, Van Horn and William Chrisman.

-- Community Service—Throughout the year, YAC members are provided numerous opportunities to perform community service with our nonprofit partners.
-In addition to serving their communities, students experience the work of potential grant recipients and become inspired to pursue their own philanthropic goals.
+- Community Service: Throughout the year, YAC members have opportunities to volunteer with local nonprofits.
+In addition to serving their communities, students gain hands-on experience by working with potential and/or current grant recipients and become inspired to pursue their own philanthropic goals.

-- Leadership Opportunities—In addition to being a part of the council itself, YAC members can become a part of our leadership team.
-Leadership team members run team meetings, set up service opportunities, and make decisions about the direction of YAC going forward, giving each student excellent leadership experience.
+- Leadership Opportunities: In addition to being a part of the council itself, YAC members can become a part of the leadership team.
+Leadership team members organize team meetings, service opportunities and set the direction of key YAC initiatives, giving each student excellent leadership experience.

-Recruitment meetings are held mid-year at each high school for those interested in becoming involved, and the faculty and staff at participating high schools are very involved helping THCF determining YAC membership.
+Recruitment meetings are held mid-year (usually, December and January) at each high school for those interested in becoming involved.
+The faculty and staff at participating high schools are very involved helping Truman Heartland determine YAC membership.
 Potential members are expected to demonstrate leadership potential and an interest in serving others’ needs.
-Students interested can contact current leadership members, shown below, at any time.
+Students interested can contact current leadership members at any time.